Find below all my tips for a successful trip & roadtrip;

 -Next time I am going, I want a camper van, more expensive but more comfortable and you don’t have to spend the night on a guesthouse on the middle of the trip because your tent is broken and you can’t stand sleeping on the car anymore (yes, this happened!).

 -On this site, you’ll find some hot springs.
-Not all obviously but it is a good start !
+Not all of them obviously but it is a good start !

 If you have any questions or missing information let me know!